zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 a value in relation to what another function returns.
 In our case we have a similar situation where we need to configure our Kitty struct in such a way that sets `Gender` according to a Kitty's DNA.

-We'll only be using this function when we get to creating Kitties but let's first learn how to write it and get it out of the way.
+We'll only be using this function when we get to [creating Kitties](/dispatchables-and-events#2-write-the-create_kitty-dispatchable).
+Regardless, learn how to write it now and get it out of the way.

 When you're implementing the configuration trait for a struct inside a FRAME pallet, you're doing the same type of thing as implementing some trait for an enum except you're implementing the generic